conbojs/conbo-example-phaser/README.md

 This example shows how you can leverage ConboJS features, including models, dependency injection and auto instantiation, to give structure to your Phaser 3 games, connect them to web services and other data sources, and add them to a web page using just a single HTML tag.

+This example uses TypeScript, but the same principles could be used in an ES2015 or standard JavaScript project.

 Quick start
 -----------